 To discover how to reopen closed tabs in SSMS, see How to Recover Recently Closed Tabs in SSMS Using SQL Complete.

 SQL Complete can restore SQL documents that have been closed recently.
-For this, on the SQL Complete menu, click Recently closed documents and select the document you want to restore.
+For this, on the ribbon, select SQL Complete > Recently closed documents and then select the document you want to restore.

-You can also restore the last closed document: On the SQL Complete menu, select Restore Last Closed Document or press Alt+Z.
+You can also restore the last closed document: On the ribbon, select SQL Complete > Restore Last Closed Document or press Alt+Z.

 You can close all the tabs that have not been edited to clear your SSMS editor.
 To do this, right-click any tab caption and select Close All Unmodified.